Print to a specific printer

 If the wizard is used to add an envelope to a document, the envelope printer will no longer be applied.

-Word 2007 has separate tools for envelope and labels on the Mailings tab, so requires a separate macro for each.
+Word 2007/2010 have separate tools for envelope and labels on the Mailings tab, so requires a separate macro for each.
 If you only wish to change the printer setup for one of the functions then simply create only the macro you require.

 Sub ToolsCreateEnvelope()